-ENERGY EFFICIENCY Increasing the efficiency of buildings is often the most cost-effective approach for reducing GHG emissions.
-Energy efficiency upgrades, such as adding insulation and sealing leaks in heating ducts, have demonstrated energy savings of up to 20%, while more aggressive "whole house" retrofits can result in even greater energy savings.
+ENERGY EFFICIENCY DRAWDOWN: MARIN FOCUS AREA: BUILDINGS AND INFRASTRUCTURE Increasing the efficiency of buildings is often the most cost-effective approach for reducing GHG emissions.
+Energy efficiency upgrades, such as adding insulation and sealing leaks in heating ducts, have demonstrated energy savings of up to 20%, while more aggressive "whole house" retrofits can result in even greater demonstrated energy savings of up to 20%, while more aggressive "whole house" retrofits can result in even greater energy savings.
 Many of these improvements can be made inexpensively and without remodeling yet can be extremely cost-efficient, such as swapping out incandescent bulbs to LED bulbs, sealing air leaks, and installing a programmable thermostat.
 Energy Star-certified appliances and office equipment, high-efficiency heating and air conditioning systems, and high-efficiency windows not only save energy but reduce operating costs in the long run.
 Rebates, financing, and tax incentives are often available for residents and businesses to help defray the cost of upgrades.